-MB3 is the site for the online application and management of the Public Assistance Grant and the Hazard Mitigation Grant Program.
+MB3 is the site for the online application and management of the Public Assistance Grant Program, the Hazard Mitigation Grant Program, and the Emergency Management Performance Grant (EMPG).
 Public Assistance is a federal grant program to aid State and local governments in returning a disaster area to pre-disaster conditions.
 The FEMA Hazard Mitigation Grant Program provides a significant opportunity to reduce the Nation's disaster losses through mitigation planning.
+The Emergency Management Performance Grant is a federal non-disaster grant program to assist the local governments with funding to meet gaps and ensure they are prepared for when disasters strike their area.
 This site is also the central resource portal for MEMA to manage Purchase Requisitions, Travel Vouchers, Time Records, and Training Courses.
-Beginning in 2024, MB3 will also be used for online Emergency Management Performance Grant (EMPG) verification.